buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 **Gems, Jewelry, and Art Objects**

 These items are easier to exchange, and you can decide to exchange them for money or use them as currency in transactions.
-In the case of exceptionally valuable treasures, the Narrator might require that you first find a buyer in a large town or even a larger community.
+In the case of exceptionally valuable treasures, the Game Master might require that you first find a buyer in a large town or even a larger community.
 A gem is always exchanged at its full value and not at half like equipment.

 **Goods**